Tune Southern Aristocracy

 As a general rule I see no problem with renaming tunes and rewriting lyrics to avoid causing offence.
 I've done it myself, and I daresay I'll do it again.
 In this case I'm a little uncertain: perhaps renaming this tune amounts to whitewashing?
 The word "coloured" was probably the most generally neutral and polite term used to refer to African-Americans at the time the tune was named, and the term "coloured aristocracy" itself could have entirely positive as well as negative connotations, depending on context.
 I don't see a clear right or wrong here, so I've decided simply to mention the issue whenever it seems appropriate.

 As for the music, I got this version from my dad, Tom Paley.
-It's essentially the version that appears on the New Lost City Ramblers' eponymous first album, released in 1958.
+It's essentially the version that appears on the New Lost City Ramblers' eponymous first album, released in 1958 — the first tune they ever played together, I think before they even had a name as a band!
 There's always a question about whether to play an E major or an E minor against the third and fourth bars.
 I like both: the NLCR play the major, and that certainly creates a more unusual sound.
 But why choose?

 Generating the image...